How to Get the Best Business Loan

 Clarify Capital Makes Getting a Small Business Loan Simple

 At Clarify Capital, we understand that getting a loan is sometimes essential for a business’s growth and survival.
-We also know that you’re busy and don’t have the time to search across hundreds of lenders for the right funding option for your business needs.
-This is why we make the process quick and easy for you.
+We also know you’re busy and don’t have the time to search across hundreds of lenders to find the right funding option for your business needs.
+That’s why we make the process quick and easy for you.

-We offer fast and transparent applications that can be done in as little as two minutes!
+We offer fast and transparent applications that can be done in as little as two minutes.
 Apply online or call us directly at (877) 838-3919.
-There’s no fee or obligation to do this.
+There’s no fee or obligation.

-Once you’ve submitted your loan application and it’s approved, you’ll get access to the loan proceeds in as little as 24 hours.
-Your advisor will continue to help you achieve success every step of the way.
+Once you’ve submitted your loan application and are approved, you’ll get access to the loan proceeds in as little as 24 hours.
+Your adviser will continue to help you achieve success every step of the way.

 Apply Online

-You can apply for a small business loan in just a few easy steps.
-Simply fill out an application online and a Clarify lending advisor will help guide you through the entire process.
+You can apply for a small business loan in just a few steps.
+Simply fill out an application online, and a Clarify lending adviser will help guide you through the entire process.

 Lenders look at a few main factors to determine eligibility.
-For the best odds of approval, you’ll want to have a credit score of over 550, have been in business for at least 6 months, and a monthly revenue of at least 10k.
+For the best odds of approval, you’ll want a credit score of over 550, be in business for at least six months, and earn a monthly revenue of at least $10,000.

 Interest rates depend on a number of factors, with credit score typically being a main consideration.
 At Clarify, we offer competitive financing.
-Interest rates start as low as 7% APR.
+Annual percentage rates start as low as 7%.

 The term length depends on the type of loan and your specific requirements.
-At Clarify, we can work with you to find a loan duration that’s a good match for your needs.
-On average, the range is between 1 to 3 years long.
+At Clarify, we can work with you to find a loan duration that matches your needs.
+On average, the range is between one and three years.